 “It'll really help us do a lot more because we'll be able to go a lot further and get some more animals on the plane than we used to before," Withrow told 22 The Point.

 "We're super excited and it feels like we're really growing."

-Plesset was recently a guest on "Issues On The Point," explaining the early days of his organization and what the financial support from Rachael Ray means.
+Plesset was recently a guest on Marketplace Pittsburgh, explaining the early days of his organization and what the financial support from Rachael Ray means.

-Watch "Issues On The Point" every Sunday morning at 6:30 on 22 The Point.
+Watch Marketplace Pittsburgh every Sunday at 8 p.m. on 22 the Point.